saisantosh28/Livestream/README.md

 # Getting Started

-To get started with the Livestream Overlays app, follow these simple steps:
+To get started with the Livestream app, follow these simple steps:

 1. Clone the app repository by running the following command in your terminal: